BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 | 35dad980
 ```

-You'll note that you skipped right past the step of creating the master private key and deriving the master public key before finger printing it.
-That's
+You'll note that you skipped right past the step of creating the
+master private key and deriving the master public key before finger
-because `keytool` is smart and does all of the intermediary
+printing it.
+That's because `keytool` is smart and does all of the
-calculations without asking you.
-So here it goes from the seed through
+intermediary calculations without asking you.
+So here it goes from the
-the private master key through the public master key to the
+seed through the private master key through the public master key to
-fingerprint, and you only have to worry about the first and last
+the fingerprint, and you only have to worry about the first and last
 steps.

-(We're actually never going to output those master keys because we only care about things further down the hierarchy.)
+(We're actually never going to output those master keys because we
+only care about things further down the hierarchy.)

+For ease of understanding, we've also chosen to work with mainnet
+keys, so we don't constantly have to flag testnet on all the
+conversions.
+(Keytool does support testnet, but we're going to save
+that for a future chapter, after you've learned the basics).

 ## Convert to an Account Key